OutSystems/docs-odc/src/eap/configuration-management/external-databases/intro.md

 1. Go to ODC Portal, select **Configurations** > **Connections** > then click the **Create connection** button.
 1. From the popup, select a Database provider, then click **Confirm** to display the new connection form.
 1. In the connection form, enter the required database connection information, including Connection name, Description, Username, Password, Server, Port (which can be customized), Database, and Additional parameters (if applicable).
 Refer to the [connection parameters](#connection-parameters) to know more.
 1. After entering the information, click **Test connection** button at the bottom of the form.
 Developer must test the connection, and it must pass to continue.
 If the test fails, an error message displays.
 Make the necessary changes and test again.
-When the test passes, the Apply to all stages button becomes activated.
+When the test passes, the **Apply to all stages** button becomes activated.
 1. An admin can apply to a stage by choosing one of the following.
     * Click Apply to all stages to use the same connection information in all stages.
     * Select the stage name to use connection information for a single stage.

 Use advanced parameters to add additional parameters for a database connection.
-If there is more than one parameter, separate them with ‘; ’.
-Different databases may require different parameters, for example.
+If there is more than one parameter, separate them with  a semi-colon (;).
+Different databases may require different parameters, for example:

-* For the SQL server to select the desired schema on the database, enter `currentSchema = <schema-name>`
+* For the **SQL** server to select the desired schema on the database, enter `currentSchema = <schema-name>`
-* For Oracle to select the desired schema on the database, enter `current_schema = <schema-name>`
+* For **Oracle** to select the desired schema on the database, enter `current_schema = <schema-name>`

 <div class="info" markdown="1">